Information Sheet 4 - Notice Paper

 Government Business takes precedence, from the conclusion of Members’ Statements until the Adjournment on Tuesday, from the conclusion of General Business until the Adjournment on Wednesday, and from the conclusion of Members’ Statements until the Adjournment on Thursday, except for the time allowed for Questions which commences at 12.00 p.m.
 If the Council sits on Friday, Formal Business, Questions without Notice and Government Business are the only business transacted.

 General Business is business initiated by non-Government Members of the Legislative Council.
-Under Standing Orders, General Business takes precedence over Government Business on Wednesdays with no overall time limit for General Business.
-There are, however, limits on the time that most General Business remains on the Notice Paper.
+Under Standing and Sessional Orders, General Business takes precedence over Government Business on Wednesdays with an overall time limit of 90 minutes for each item General Business.
+There are also limits on the time that most General Business remains on the Notice Paper.
 A General Business Notice of Motion or Order of the Day, other than consideration of a Bill, will be discharged from the Notice Paper after it has been listed for twenty consecutive sitting days.1

 Statements on reports and papers

-At 5.30 p.m. on a Wednesday, precedence is given for up to 60 minutes once a week for Members to make statements on a report or paper which has been tabled in the Council.
+At 5.30 p.m. on a Wednesday, under Sessional Orders precedence is given for up to 30 minutes once a week for Members to make statements on a report or paper which has been tabled in the Council.
 Members must give at least one day's notice of their intention to make a statement.
 The reports or papers proposed for discussion each Wednesday are listed on the Notice Paper.
 Members are limited to a maximum of five minutes when making such statements.

 Questions on Notice